pedrottimark/learning-react-native/Zebreto/README.md

 The `reviewing` module applies the “Learn Once, Write Anywhere” principle of React:

 * `getInitialStateReviewing` encapsulates the impure steps to return properties of the initial component state, just as an *action creator* can encapsulate impure steps to create an action object to change application state.
 * `progressAnswered` returns a property of the next component state, just as a child *reducer* returns a property of the next application state.
-It is not a *pure* function, because a component does not require *immutable* state.
-To make it pure, you can install an additional dependency and uncomment one line of code: see a comment near the top of `src/data/reviewing.js`.
 * `cardResultMostRecentlyAnswered` is a *selector* function that computes derived data from component state, just as `someCardDueForReview` computes derived data from application state.

 ## React Native